GIScience/ohsome-quality-api/docs/indicator_creation.md

 ![UML class diagram of OQT](./img/UML-Class-Diagram.png)

 As you can see, the indicator you are trying to create should inherit from BaseIndicator.
 This class takes care of most of the needed functionality.
-The BaseIndicator is built from three elements: Result, Metadata and Layer, and some utility functions.
-The Metadata is automatically loaded from its corresponding metadata.yaml (see part 2), the layer can be set during object creation, and the result saves the result of an Indicator instance.
+The BaseIndicator is built from three elements: Result, Metadata and Topic, and some utility functions.
+The Metadata is automatically loaded from its corresponding metadata.yaml (see part 2), the topic can be set during object creation, and the result saves the result of an Indicator instance.

 ### Result